-The ability to visually separate headings, sidebars, captions, buttons, and other elements increases the conversion rate and improves the user experience.
+The ability to visually separate headings, sidebars, captions, buttons, and other elements increase the conversion rate and improve the user experience.

 If you’re in this boat, it’s worth considering adding different shades and tints of your main colors instead of looking for additional ones.
 Sometimes simplicity is the best strategy.

 4. Don’t Forget Your Neutral Colors (White, Black Gray)

 You will need neutral colors for text, to create contrast for important elements, or as background colors.

 The function of neutral color in modern web design is much like that of white space – to give users a break and allow them time to better digest and prioritize information on the page.